-Garlic Brown Butter Green Beans are a perfect vegetable staple!
-This simple and tasty veggie side dish goes with so many entrees and they are easy to make using fresh or frozen beans.
+Garlic Green Beans with Brown Butter are a perfect vegetable!
+This simple and tasty veggie side dish goes with so many entrees and it is easy to make using fresh or frozen beans.
 Even your kids will love these flavorful vegetables!

 We absolutely love eating fresh green beans in our house.
-We eat canned green beans a lot too but usually we’re eating those when I’ve neglected to think about what will go with our entree.
+We eat frozen or canned green beans a lot too, but usually we're eating those when I've neglected to think about what will go with our entree!

 Fresh green beans just have a completely different experience about them from canned green beans.

 I remember working at the restaurant in college where we served haricot verts which felt super fancy but really was just the French word for green beans.
 That's probably where I discovered how much better fresh green beans are than canned.

 Nowadays, I love to dress up green beans with other flavors, like this green bean seasoning.

 But my absolute favorite way is with browned butter and garlic.
 Honestly, you really can't get any better than this!

 Why you'll love this recipe

 - Studded with garlic and a brown butter sauce, they look gorgeous on a plate.

 - These garlic green beans are so flavorful and unlike any green beans you've had before!